Effects of Tirzepatide on Muscle and Vascular Health in Obese Older Adults

 - Detailed Description

-This study is a pilot, single-arm, open-label clinical trial to evaluate the effects of Tirzepatide on muscle mass, strength, and vascular health among older Hispanic adults with obesity.
-This study is particularly important because Hispanic individuals are disproportionately affected by obesity and related health issues, including type 2 diabetes and cardiovascular conditions, which can lead to rapid aging and increased frailty.
+This study is a pilot, single-arm, open-label clinical trial to evaluate the effects of Tirzepatide on muscle mass, strength, and vascular health among older adults with obesity.
+This study is set in South Texas, where rates of obesity and related health issues, including type 2 diabetes and cardiovascular conditions, exceed national averages and where aging-related diseases are on the rise.
 Tirzepatide is a new FDA approved medication that promotes weight loss and improves health by targeting specific pathways in the body.
 While it has been shown to be effective in managing weight and blood sugar levels, there is less information about the kind of weight loss it induces, and how weight loss impacts measures of muscle mass, strength and mobility.
 This is especially concerning for older adults, as losing muscle mass can lead to weakness, falls, and disability.

 Recruitment & Eligibility